kyverno/website/content/en/policies/best-practices/add_safe_to_evict.md

 ---
 type: "docs"
-title: Add safe-to-evict
+title: Add Safe To Evict
-linkTitle: Add safe-to-evict
+linkTitle: Add Safe To Evict
-weight: 3
+weight: 7
 description: >
     The Kubernetes cluster autoscaler does not evict pods that use hostPath  or emptyDir volumes.
 To allow eviction of these pods, the annotation  cluster-autoscaler.kubernetes.io/safe-to-evict=true must be added to pods.
 ---